christyquang/christyquang.github.io/_posts/2024-05-26-things-i-wish-i-knew-before-visiting-japan.md

 ### Cities Visited

 Here are my reviews and reflections for the cities I visited, attractions I saw, and restaurants/food I ate.
-Feel free to contact me to see the (messy) spreadsheet itinerary I made (for visual learners).
+Feel free to contact me to see the (messy) spreadsheet itinerary I made (for visual learners), or check out my Beli for more detailed food reviews.
+Click on each picture to see a zoomed in version as well!

 `*` = transit day